-Capacity development has been a key activity within GEOGLAM since its inception, with improved decision-making drawing on EO in many parts of the world.
-This activity is spread across several GEOGLAM activities.
-GEOGLAM is finalizing the establishment of a Thematic Coordination Team on CapDev (CapDev Team) to better coordinate and harmonize capacity development across initiatives.
+Capacity development is spread across several GEOGLAM activities and we are in the progress of enhancing coordination by the establishment of a Thematic Coordination Team on CapDev (CapDev Team) to better coordinate and harmonize capacity development across initiatives.
 The CapDev Team will be established by mid-2019 with members who are active in capacity development and stakeholder engagement.
 The CapDev Team will have the role of promoting a community research and operationalization agenda, developing a strategic vision for capacity development for GEOGLAM, documenting and promoting best practices around capacity development and coordinating the research-to-operations cycle (with the R&D scientific leads and teams).